 For defence environments, Federated Mission Networking (FMN) serves as a cornerstone framework, designed to create a unified, multinational information-sharing network.
-FMN prioritises best practices for establishing a shared network that enhances collaboration across NATO allies and partners during joint operations.
+FMN prioritises best practices for establishing a shared network that enhances collaboration across NATO allies and partners during joint operations. .
+It is highlighted in the Digital Transformation Implementation Strategy (DTIS) as a key enabler of interoperable capabilities.15 This aligns with the report's argument that voluntary, federated models must be reinforced with binding architectural and governance standards to guarantee Alliance-wide data synchronisation.
 However, FMN's reliance on voluntary adoption poses challenges in ensuring full system integration across diverse national infrastructures.

-Another significant NATO-driven framework is the Data Integration and AnalyticsFramework (DIAT).
+Another significant NATO-driven framework is the Data Integration and Analytics Framework (DIAT).
 DIAT is tailored for real-time data fusion, intelligence-sharing, and operational agility.
-By enabling interoperable data analytics tools, DIAT enhances situational awareness and decision-making efficiency, ensuring that military and governmental agencies can respond rapidly to emerging security threats.
+By enabling interoperable data analytics tools, DIAT enhances situational awareness and decision-making efficiency, ensuring that military and governmental agencies can respond rapidly to emerging security threats16.